-If that is all a bit too much – as it was for me -, you can join an organised trek.
+If that is all a bit too much – as it was for me -, you can join an organized trek.
 This includes a guide, cook and pack horses who will carry all camping gear and your backpacks.
 You’ll only have to carry a small daypack as if you are going on a one-day hike.

 Kolukkumalai is a hill-station at the border of Kerala and Tamil Nadu and is famous for being the highest tea-garden in the world.
 The total trek to the edge of the hill is 9km however you can hire a jeep for covering 7.5 km.
 The bumpy ride through the unforgettable greenery is an adventure, even if you don’t want to trek the whole way.

 The remaining 1.5km that you climb will lead you to the land of clouds and if fortunate the land of Neelakrurinji.
 Yes, the rarest flower of the world, which blooms only once every 12 years can be witnessed at the top of Kolukkumalai hills.
 The flowers had dried up already when we went there, but we were treated with many other rare species of flora which still graced the hills in November when we went.

 You can halt at the highest tea factory in the world for a guided tour at just Rs.100 per person.
 If tea gardens and colourful blossoms are not enough, there are waterfalls, many of them to keep you motivated on this long trek.